Teaching English in Spain: Living in Spain

 - Keep hands on the table at all times.
 It is considered rude to place hands under the table while dining.

 - When dining with Spaniards, be sure to keep schedules open.
-Meals in Spain are long events meant to not only fill the stomach but they also serve as an outlet for conversation.
-It is not uncommon for meals to last for hours.
+Meals in Spain are long events meant to not only fill the stomach but also to serve as an outlet for conversation.
+It is common for meals to last for hours.

 Language in Spain

-Being the official language of 21 nations and of an estimated 400 million people around the world, Spanish is one of the most spoken languages.
-This Romance language has been consistently evolving since its beginnings after the fall of the Roman Empire.
+Being the official language of 20 nations, and with an estimated 586 million speakers worldwide, Spanish is one of the most spoken languages in the world.
+This romance language has been consistently evolving since its beginnings after the fall of the Roman Empire.

 ¿Dónde está…? - Where are we on the map?